Magnetization curves of deposited finite spin chains: Summary

-Summarizing, NRG calculations of the impurity magnetization provide a very valuable tool in order to rationalize experimental assumptions and results as for instance those of Ref.~\cite{CFJ:PRL08}.
-Future investigations of more complicated impurities as for instance magnetic molecules with non-Heisenberg terms in the Hamiltonian pose no problem, but NRG is technically limited to single-channel (or with massive super computing time to two-channel) contacts.
-This is due to the rapidly growing Hilbert space dimension which is already for two channels the square of the dimension for one channel.
+NRG calculations of the impurity magnetization provide a very valuable tool in order to rationalize experimental setups and results.
+Future investigations of more complicated impurities as for instance magnetic molecules with non-Heisenberg terms in the Hamiltonian pose no problem.
+It is also possible, although numerically demanding, to investigate impurity problems with more than one channel, i.e. more than one exchange contact to the surface by exploiting symmetry properties.\cite{CBW:PRL09,ScS:PRB09,MSL:PRL12,ZMH:PRL12,HWC:PRB13,MGW:2013,Pavarini:205123} For the structure of the problem at hand, we were able to see how the crossing field, indicating level-crossings within the energy spectrum, is influenced by a coupling of the spin cluster to the conduction band.
+Including considerations of the involved energy scales we come to the conclusion that within the model used and given parameters for the internal interaction of scale 1~meV and half-bandwidth of 1eV, the strongly coupled case will generally only occur for $J_A \gg 0.2$~eV.